📤

-Any borrower can ask for a loan at any time during the life of a Fixed Rate Pool, provided they have enough collateral.
-No borrows can be made once the fixed pool matures (after the maturity date).
+Any borrower can ask for a loan at any time during the life of a Fixed Rate Pool, provided they have enough collateral in the Variable Rate Pool.
+No new borrows can be made after the maturity date of the Fixed Rate Pool.

-The interest rate to be applied to each loan is determined by an interest rate demand function that depends on the utilization rate on that specific Fixed Rate Pool.
+The interest rate to be applied to each loan is determined by an interest rate demand function that depends on the utilization rate on that specific Fixed Rate Pool at that moment.
 This utilization comprises two types of funding: deposits in the same Fixed Rate Pool and deposits in the Variable Rate Pool that will initially back up the borrow.

-Each fixed borrow is composed of two different amounts, principal and fees.
-The principal is the initial amount borrowed, whereas the fee is the interest that the borrower will need to repay on top of the borrowed amount when repaying at maturity time.
+Each fixed borrower comprises two different amounts, principal and interest rate fees.
+The principal is the initial amount borrowed, whereas the fee is the interest the borrower will need to repay on top of the borrowed amount when repaying at maturity time.

 Early Repayments